cduyzh/qiniu-upload-vuecli5/README.md

 <h2 align="center">Options</h2>

-You can pass a hash of configuration options to `vue-cli-plugin-upload`.
+You can pass a hash of configuration options to `webpack-plugin-qiniu-upload`.
 Allowed values are as follows

 ### qiniu cloud Options

 |            Name            |    Type     |                                        Default                                        | Description                                                                                             |
 | :------------------------: | :---------: | :-----------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------ |
 | **[`qiniuAccessKey`](#)**  | `{String}`  |                                        `null`                                         | Your Qiniu AccessKey                                                                                    |